Sandy Gunn

-Alastair Donald Mackintosh "Sandy" Gunn (27 September 1919 – 6 April 1944), was a Scottish Supermarine Spitfire photo reconnaissance pilot who was taken prisoner during the Second World War.
-Gunn took part in the "Great Escape" from Stalag Luft III in March 1944, and was one of the men re-captured and subsequently executed by the Gestapo.
+Alastair Donald Mackintosh "Sandy" Gunn (27 September 1919 – 6 April 1944) was a Scottish Supermarine Spitfire photo reconnaissance pilot who was taken prisoner during the Second World War.
+Gunn took part in the "Great Escape" from Stalag Luft III in March 1944, and was one of the men re-captured and killed by the Gestapo.

 Pre-war life

 Gunn was born at home in Auchterarder, Perthshire, the son of surgeon James Turner Gunn, MB, ChB, FRCS and Adelaide Lucy Frances [nee Macdonald] Gunn.
 He was reportedly a fine athlete at school, being a member of 1st XV rugby & 1st XI cricket team.
 He attended Cargilfield Preparatory School and Fettes College, both in Edinburgh, and was a school prefect.
 After leaving school, Gunn became an engineering apprentice at the Govan, Glasgow shipyard of Harland and Wolff.
 After a year he gained entry to Pembroke College, Cambridge to study mechanical sciences hoping for a career as a diesel engineer.